freeCodeCamp/freeCodeCamp/guide/english/git/git-stash/index.md

 ```

 ### Retrieve Stashed Changes
-To retrieve changes out of the stash and apply them to the current branch you're on, you have two options:
+To retrieve changes out of the stash and apply them to the current branch you're on, you have two-ish options:

 1. `git stash apply STASH-NAME` applies the changes and leaves a copy in the stash
 2. `git stash pop STASH-NAME` applies the changes and removes the files from the stash
+2.1 `git stash pop` if you have only one stash, you don't need to specify the name of the stash

 There may be conflicts when you apply changes.
 You can resolve the conflicts similar to a merge (<a href='https://guide.freecodecamp.org/git/git-merge/' target='_blank' rel='nofollow'>see Git merge for details</a>).